-I want to return to a way life in which things may not be so convenient but they are a lot more valued; where things are not just thrown away when they´re broken or out of fashion.
-I want to know what it´s like to grow my own food, to produce my own energy, to live in a real community where helping your neighbours is a daily occurrence.
+I want to return to a way of life in which things may not be so convenient but they are a lot more valued; where things are not just thrown away when they are broken or out of fashion.
+I want to know what it’s like to grow my own food, to ‘homestead’, to live in a real community where helping your neighbours is a daily occurrence.

-This blog is going to be the story of my journey home.
+This blog is the story of my journey home.

 But this is not just about me, this is about the whole world.
 So I welcome you to take this journey with me.

 I’m not sure where we are going or how the road ahead looks, and I’m sure that like anything good in life, we are going to have to invest some time and effort, and practice patience and commitment in the face of the twists and turns in the road.
 But it is in this way that beautiful things come into being.